eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 + Experience implementing search solutions with technologies such as SOLR, Elasticsearch, Lucene is preferred.
 + Elasticsearch and ELK pipeline
 + Monitoring solutions experience (ELK, NewRelic)
++ skill set for search engines:
+	- Hands-on experience with search engine technologies (e.g., Apache Solr, ElasticSearch, Vespa, FAST, or Lucene) or a demonstrated interest in learning
+	- Experience with A/B testing
+	- Previous experience working on search backends or improving search user experience (e.g., through relevance, recommendations, or question answering)